openbermuda/karmapi/README.md

     make
     make install

+Note: python3.6 can be installed (from universe) with apt on Ubuntu >= 16.10.

 ### Things to do first

 Some dev libraries need installing into Ubuntu for certain features to be built into the python.